eezstreet/SWATEliteForce/README.md

 * St. Micheal's Medical Center
 	- The Terrorists are Insane
 	- Hyun-Jun Park's Security Detail are Polite and will -never- attack
-	- Corrected various inconsistences in the mission strings (It's referred to as "Memorial Hospital" in the location info, and simply "St. Micheal's" in the loading screen, but "St. Micheal's Medical Center" in the voiceover)
+	- Corrected various inconsistencies in the mission strings (It's referred to as "Memorial Hospital" in the location info, and simply "St. Micheal's" in the loading screen, but "St. Micheal's Medical Center" in the voiceover)
 	- Unlocks the P226 and the Suppressed P226 pistols
 * The Wolcott Projects
 	- The homeless are Fearless